Antitrust aspects of M&As involving companies in financial distress

 Another important caveat is that the application of the failing firm theory, even if accepted after verifying the presence of the above requirements, does not imply automatic unconditional approval of the transaction by the antitrust authority.
 It is possible, if not likely, that behavioral obligations, or even divestments, will be imposed as a condition for the approval of the transaction.
 In these cases, the negotiation skills of the companies involved and their representatives are essential for the conclusion of the process in a timeframe that is compatible with the urgent need for capital to keep the company in distress in the market.

-Image credit: reproduction
+Image credit: Ricky Recap/Pexels

 L&S Authors